simsam8/idd-solafune/report/report.md

 ### Class-wise performance

-Looking at the F1-score of each class in Figure \ref{f1_train_classes} and Figure \ref{f1_val_classes}, we see that most models, except TransUNet, attain a similar performance in the different classes.
+Looking at the F1-score of each class in Figure \ref{f1_train_classes} and Figure \ref{f1_val_classes}, we see that most models, except TransUNet, attain similar performance across classes.
 They perform slightly better on the training data, which is to be expected.
 All models seem to struggle with the classes `logging` and `grassland_shrubland`, more than `plantation` and `mining`.

-The logging class consists of many small lines as seen in the last two images in Figure \ref{full}, and the models either completely ignores those areas, or predicts logging on similar, but unrelated lines.
+The logging class consists of many thin lines (see the last two images in Figure \ref{full}), and models either ignore them entirely, or predict logging on similar, but unrelated features.
 For the grassland/shrubland class, the models tend to overpredict.
 Looking at the ground truth, it is hard to actually see what the grassland/shrubland area is, as it blends into surrounding vegetation, making it difficult to distinguish.